acend/infrastructure/README.md

 ## Applications

+### Monitoring

+The [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) stack is used for monitoring.

 ### Ingress Controller

 The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is used with a Hetzner LoadBalancer (automaticly deployed with a Kubernetes Service of Type `LoadBalancer`and the Hetzner Cloud Controller Manager)